sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 You can then browse to `https://localhost:44303/fetch-data` and see the requests working.

+Note that the web requests will pass the distributed trace identifiers (built in to `HttpClient` and ASP.NET), however the trace details are not passed across the RabbitMQ message bus by default.

 Configure tracing
 -----------------

+OpenTelemetry can be used to automatically instrument the application, and provide full instrumentation.

-Each project needs the basic OpenTelemetry libraries, relevant instrumentation packages, and exporters:
+First of all each project needs the basic OpenTelemetry libraries, relevant instrumentation packages, and exporters:

 ```
 dotnet add Demo.WebApp package OpenTelemetry.Extensions.Hosting --prerelease